Cozmo: Development

 Since the announcement of Anki Drive in 2013, Anki had specialized in toy-like robots and artificial intelligence.
 When developing Anki Drive, Anki co-founder and president Hanns Tappeiner said he "realized that characters and personalities are a big deal", though "cars aren’t the best form factor to bring personalities out".
 This led to the development of Cozmo, a small robot that aimed to "bring a character to life which you would normally only see in movies".

 When developing Cozmo, Anki decided to turn necessary machine learning into its personality.
 For example, it will act curious when it needs to gather information about its surroundings.
 The development staff created a proprietary set of algorithms called an "emotion engine", which allows Cozmo to accurately mimic human emotion.
 Anki co-founder and CEO Boris Sofman stated in an interview how Cozmo was purposefully designed to be imperfect, as he found perfection "boring".
 He elaborated by saying that "when [Cozmo] goes and fails to do something, that's not a bad thing", and that designing Cozmo to react to its own failure creates "a good opportunity to show off the emotions it generates".
 The design of Cozmo's animations and expressions were led by animator Carlos Baena, who previously worked with Pixar to animate several films.
 Cozmo's animations also utilize Maya in order to render some of Cozmo's animations.

 Cozmo released in the United States on October 16, 2016, at a retail price of US$180.
+Anki published a beta version of Cozmo's software development kit (SDK) at launch.
 A limited edition "Interstellar Blue" model was released on November 2, 2018.

-Alongside the release of Cozmo, Anki the beta version released a software development kit (SDK) to be used with Cozmo.
 On June 26, 2017, alongside the full release of the SDK, called the "Cozmo Code Lab", an update was released that made use of Scratch to provide simpler coding for a younger audience.
 Tappeiner stated that Cozmo's coding offerings made him realize that it "is very much like an operating system like iOS or Android, but for a robot".
-The "code lab", as it is called, was updated in December 2017 to include several other capabilities, most notably "if statements".
+In November 2017, Anki hosted Cozmo: Lost in Reddit, an interactive livestream which Taylor Hatmaker of TechCrunch described as "Twitch Plays Pokémon but with IRL puzzles".
+The "Code Lab" was updated in December 2017 to include several other capabilities, most notably "if statements".

 Anki went bankrupt and shut down in April 2019 after failing to secure new investments, despite initially raising US$200,000,000.
 Later that year, Digital Dream Labs acquired the ownership of Cozmo, as well as its successor Vector.
 Digital Dream Labs relaunched the robots in 2021.